 While it’s always great to learn how to read music (it’s a skill you should acquire if you want to take music seriously), it was completely out of line with my main goal back then, which was to play in a Rock band.

-There was nothing wrong with the content of what I was learning on but learning things that didn’t lead to what I really wanted killed my motivation.
+There was nothing wrong with the content of what I was learning on but learning things that didn’t lead to what I really wanted was killing my motivation.

 Practicing things in the wrong order.